This post may contain affiliate links. Please read our disclosure policy.

 flour and butter in a small saucepan.

-2. Flavor with Mustard and Cheese: Mix in the Dijon mustard and grated Parmesan cheese.
-Keep stirring for about 3 minutes, until the sauce thickens.
-It will continue to thicken after removing from heat.
+2. Finish the Sauce: Stir in Dijon mustard and Parmesan cheese.
+Cook for about 3 minutes, stirring often, until the sauce thickens.
+It will continue to thicken slightly off heat.

 chicken cordon bleu sauce simmering in a small pot.